 Therefore, someone is needed to investigate those crimes to ensure that the perpetrators are brought to book.
 This is where wild forensics specialists come in.

 Their work is to conduct investigations, collect evidence, and package it in such a way that it can be used in criminal proceedings.
 For example, a wildlife forensics specialist may be called upon investigate whether an item is made using raw materials from a protected species.

-Unlike other jobs in wildlife conservation that involve working directly with animals, wildlife forensics specialists may not interact directly with wildlife.
+Unlike other careers in wildlife conservation that involve working directly with animals, wildlife forensics specialists may not interact directly with wildlife.
 However, their work is still crucial to conservation efforts.

-To get started in this field, a bachelor’s degree in forensic science may be required.
+To get started in this field, a bachelor’s degree in forensic or wildlife science may be required.

 6. Communications and Public Relations Specialist

-Although the duties vary depending on the area of specialization, the main role of communications and public relations specialists is to create awareness around wildlife conservation efforts and the organizations involved.
+Although the duties vary depending on the area of specialization, the main role of communications and public relations specialists is to create awareness around conservation policy, climate change, public lands, and human resources.
 Another important role is to drive forward relationships with the general public and other partners such as donors.

 Some skills that come in handy include the ability to communicate to both the internal and external audiences through different channels like press releases, news stories, newsletters, magazines, videos, podcasts, and brochures.